-- Recipients were defined from an uploaded text file or a database selection, or a target group based on one of these. - Personal tracking was turned on. - Tracking data has been received by the system.
+- Recipients were defined from an uploaded text file, a database selection, a target group based on one of these, a target group based on a hosted recipient list, or a target group based on a dataset. - Personal tracking was turned on. - Tracking data has been received by the system.